cici-xingyu-zheng/swdb_2024_strategy/README.md

 #### Illustration for timing strategy
 ![sigmoidal](/plots/graphics/timing_all.png)

-Realized that on Sunday I plug in `a` and `b` in the opposite way..!
+(Realized that on Sunday I plug in `a` and `b` in the opposite way; fixed it now.)

 $$y(t)=y_{\min }+\frac{y_{\max }-y_{\min }}{1+(t / a)^b}$$

 #### More thoughts about colinearity of strategies:

+For the omitted and post-ommited: the ith of `omitted` and i+1 ith of `post-omitted` will do the eact same to y with one time offset.

 ***